Functional Nutrition Matrix

-These frameworks allow you to more easily work with REAL health issues in your practice and allow you to become a key player on your clients’ or patients’ medical team because of your ability to drive and assess.
+These frameworks allow you to more easily work with REAL health issues in your practice and allow you to become a key player on your clients’ or patients’ medical team because of your abilities to drive and assess.

 Now, to be clear: A framework is different than a protocol or a cookie-cutter program.

 Those tell you what to do.
 I’m concerned that those protocols or programs are holding you back!
 They’ve got you locked in a certain way of doing things and it’s helping some but not all the people who are coming to you for help.
 (This leads us back to the 80/20 rule.)